What's New Around the Theater?

 Sale ends February 15th!!
 Season Tickets are now on Sale!

+Season Tickets are a great way to support your favorite local theater and also make quality theatrical entertainment more affordable for you - a win-win!
 Your purchase allows you to save up to 40% off the cost of a regular ticket and also provides the Washington Little Theater with crucial start-of-year funding to support our ability to produce shows in the coming year.
-Purchases must be made by January 30th, 2024 to secure this special pricing.
+Purchases must be made by February 15th, 2025 to secure this special pricing.
 Click on a ticket above to purchase your package today!

 After working hard for two weeks learning theatre skills and rehearsing their own productions, the 2024 class of Junior and Senior Campers are excited to show us what they've learned by performing their plays!

-A casting director has one day to find the leads for a community theater production, but what seems like a simple task proves impossible when the pool of actors includes extreme method actors, performers who just don't know what to do with their hands, and one particular woman who may or may not think she's a cat.
+Senior Campers (grades 8-12) Play #1: BAD Auditions by BAD Actors A casting director has one day to find the leads for a community theater production, but what seems like a simple task proves impossible when the pool of actors includes extreme method actors, performers who just don't know what to do with their hands, and one particular woman who may or may not think she's a cat.
 This hilarious comedy will bring you to the last place you'd ever want to be...behind the doors of a casting session!

-Pulling off a heist is pretty tough, but that's nothing compared to pulling off an unauthorized adaptation of a popular heist movie onstage!
+Senior Campers (grades 8-12) Play #2: The One-Act Play Disaster Pulling off a heist is pretty tough, but that's nothing compared to pulling off an unauthorized adaptation of a popular heist movie onstage!
 Everything that can go wrong, will go wrong when you've got a light board operator out for revenge, a dollar-store set, and a cast that's a total mess!
 The smooth-talking con man has crippling stage fright, the acrobat is completely uncoordinated, and the understudy keeps reading all the stage directions out loud.
 Can the group survive a run-through?
 It might be a total disaster, but it will definitely be hilarious.

-The royal ring is missing, and the queen won’t sleep until the royal detectives (all 13 of them!) find it.
+Junior Campers (grades 3-7): The Mysterious Case of the Missing Ring The royal ring is missing, and the queen won’t sleep until the royal detectives (all 13 of them!) find it.
 You’ve never met a more eclectic and eccentric group all in one play!
 As they scour the Queendom in search of the royal ring, the chatty maids follow the harried queen around while the devious butler spouts suspiciously evil laughs every time a clue goes awry.
 This delightful, fast-paced, madcap mystery is full of comedy for all ages and a surprise ending that rings true!

 Performances are June 14, 15, & 16.
 Tickets are only $7.